abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-*explain a bit about the code above.*

-The code works fine, with a bit styling it pretty much act like a dropdown component.
-We could try to break it down to see it more clearly.

-We can extract a `Tigger` component for allowing use to click:
+In the code above, we've set up the basic structure for our dropdown component.
+Using the `useState` hook, we manage the `isOpen` and `selectedItem` states to control the dropdown's behavior.
+A simple click on the trigger toggles the dropdown menu, while selecting an item updates the `selectedItem` state.

+Let's break down the component into smaller, manageable pieces to see it more clearly.
+We'll start by extracting a `Trigger` component to handle user clicks:

 ```tsx
 const Trigger = ({